zachbutton/crystalize.js/README.md

 });
 ```

-We can do this much more simply by specifying the `tsKey` option:
+But, we can do this much more simply by specifying the `tsKey` option:

 ```typescript
 import { ulid } from 'ulid';